Industrial Computed Tomography Market

 -

-In February 2022, a manufacturer unveiled portable computed radiography systems for non-destructive testing in remote locations.
+In February 2022, a leading manufacturer introduced portable computed radiography systems for non-destructive testing (NDT) in remote locations, improving mobility and inspection efficiency where conventional equipment is challenging to use.

 -